 Advocates of saving the Film Exchange building and incorporating it into the MAPS 3 downtown park say their proposals are dead.

-One group had proposed something along the lines of a community center with housing, while a second group floated the idea of an Oklahoma City history museum.
+One group had proposed something along the lines of a community center with housing, while a second group floated the idea of an Oklahoma City History Museum.

-“The city doesn’t want it in the park design and nothing we can do will stop its demise,” wrote Bradley Wynn, a writer and urban archaeologist, in an email this week.
+“The city doesn’t want it in the park design and nothing we can do will stop its demise,” Bradley Wynn, a writer and urban archaeologist, wrote in an e-mail this week.

 Wynn was leading the effort to open the history museum in the 90-year-old Film Exchange, a brick structure at SW 5 Street and Robinson Avenue.

 “So we have moved on and are taking our development of an Oklahoma City History Museum in a new direction,” Wynn said.

 “We have been promised, however, that the Film Exchange lintel will be saved and given to the Film Row Business District to be converted into a historic marker for the district,” he said.

 Lana Beasley, who was with the group with the community center idea, said last week that her group would not pursue its proposal.

 The park master plan assuming demolition of the Film Exchange was approved several months ago.